 Wednesday, April 22, Featuring Electrical & Computer Engineering Senior Design Day

 Read below for event descriptions and details.

-Sign-ups are first come, first serve.
+Sign-ups are first come, first served.
 Make sure to reserve your spot as soon as possible.
-Please note, students are allowed only 1 guest due to limited spaces.
+Please note, students are allowed only one guest due to limited spaces.
 We look forward to seeing you at one of our Admitted Student Events!

 At an Academic Admitted Student Tour you can expect to meet current students and professors to discuss their experiences at Rutgers as well as take a tour of a specific department.
 The itinerary will also include a presentation from the School of Engineering, a student panel and a 5-campus Bus Tour with Admissions.
-On each date, there will be a separate Honors Academy Admitted Student session with the Honors Dean and students.
+On each date, there will be a separate Engineering Honors Academy Admitted Student session with the Honors Dean and students.
 All admitted students can choose one of these five options when registering (please note available dates for each option).
 The day will start at the Visitors Center at 10:00 a.m. and end at the School of Engineering by 3:30 p.m.